vaidashi/career-development-curriculum/module_four/guidelines_for_support_groups.md

 Welcome to Module Four!
 This is when you’ll kick your job search into high gear, and to assist with that, you will meet with your peer support group each Tuesday to discuss strategies and find ways to hold each other accountable.
 A Turing staff member will also be available as a coach to help your group stay on track and offer advice when needed.

 ## Potential topics for your group to discuss:
+* Outreach emails:
+   * Write emails together
-* Outreach emails: write emails together, give feedback on each other’s emails before sending them out
+   * Give feedback on each other’s emails before sending them out
+* Coffee meetings:
-* Coffee meetings: what questions do you want to make sure to ask?
-Create a list in your group
+   * What questions do you want to make sure to ask?
+Create a list with your group
+   * Share updates on how coffee meetings go as group members attend them
+* Networking events:
-* Networking events: what meetups are coming up?
+   * What meetups are coming up?
 Who can you connect with at them?
 Make a plan to attend a meetup together
+* Storytelling:
-* Storytelling: practice your elevator pitch with each other and provide feedback
+   * Practice refining your story into a short elevator pitch and provide feedback to each other
+* Interview prep:
-* Interview prep: review common questions with each other, discuss approaches that you've taken in mock interviews and real interviews alike, share resources to help each other level up
+    * Review common questions with each other
+    * Discuss approaches that you've taken in mock interviews and real interviews alike
+    * Share resources to help each other level up
+* Job Search Housekeeping: Resumes, Social Media, Turing Portfolios, GitHub:
+    * Share your resumes with each other for feedback and tips
+    * Review each other's LinkedIn profiles and provide feedback, write recommendations for each other, endorse each other's skills
+    * Twitter: follow each other, retweet each other's posts, engage in discussions about software topics
+    * Turing Portfolios: Review each other's Turing portfolios and provide feedback
+    * GitHub: Review each other's code, look over and help each other write ReadMes for featured projects
+* Blogging:
+    * Discuss ideas for posts
+    * Spend time writing blog posts together
+    * Complete peer review
-* Blogging: discuss ideas for posts, peer review, and how you can use a blog post to increase visibility
+    * Discuss ideas for how you can use a blog post to increase visibility
 * Pooling your resources: what leads or tips can you share with each other?

 ## Suggested weekly check-in ideas: